 - Wash the beets thoroughly, chopping off the greens and the roots.

-- Toss the beets with 1 tbsp of olive oil, 1 tsp salt and 1/2 tsp pepper and coat well
+- Toss the beets with 1 tablespoon of olive oil, 1 teaspoon salt and ½ teaspoon pepper and coat well

 - Wrap the beets in aluminum foil and roast in the oven for 30 minutes.
 When ready, you should be able to insert a fork into the beets and remove it cleanly.
 If you're unable to do that, roast for a few more mins depending on the heat of your oven.
 Set aside to cool.